Type of contract: Contract Agent1

 1 According to the Article 3(a) of the Conditions of Employment of Other Servants of the European Union (CEOS).

-2 The current offices of the European Banking Authority are located on Floors 45 – 46, One Canada Square, Canary Wharf, London E14 5AA – United Kingdom.
-Paris, France will be the new seat for the EBA from 31 March 2019.
+2 The current offices of the European Banking Authority are located on Floors 45 – 46, One Canada Square, Canary Wharf, London E14 5AA –United Kingdom.
+Paris, France will be the new seat of the EBA from 30 March 2019.

 3 Regulation (EU) No 1093/2010 of the European Parliament and of the Council of 24 November 2010 establishing a European Supervisory Authority (European Banking Authority), amending Decision No 716/2009/EC and repealing Commission Decision 2009/78/EC (OJ L 331, 15.12.2010, p.
 1).